pulibrary/figgy/README.md

      - Or run services separately as shown in [[https://github.com/pulibrary/figgy/blob/master/Procfile]]
    - Access Figgy at http://localhost:3000/

+### Parallel Tests

+If you'd like to run the test suite in parallel do the following:

+1. `bundle exec rake servers:start`
+1. `PARALLEL_TEST_FIRST_IS_1=true RAILS_ENV=test rake parallel:setup` (Sets up suport database; only needed after db has been destroyed)
+1. `./bin/parallel_rspec_coverage`

+The output from the parallel runs will be interspersed, and the failures will be listed separately for each parallel run, but final run time and coverage will be reported accurate, and the file that powers the --only-failures flag will be correctly generated.

 ## Load sample development data

 1. Log in to your development instance using your princeton credentials; this creates your user in figgy's db.
 If you only have user access and need admin access, run `bundle exec rake figgy:set_admin_user`